TonyTheTaiga/pycap/README.md

 # Installation

-**As of now, this only works in a virtual enviroment in the project directory**

 First, clone this repository and open up the directory in a terminal.

-Next, run 'python3 -m venv env'. this should work in python2 as well.

-Now, start the virtual enviroment by running 'source env/bin/activate'.

-Your terminal should now look like something like '(env) pycap $ '.

-Next, your going to need to export your API_KEY or update the config.py file.
 API_KEY can be exported by running "export API_KEY='include-the-(')'" in the terminal.

-Now run 'pip install --editable .' and this should install the script in the virtual enviroment.
+Run 'pip install --editable .' (<--- dont forget the period) and this should install the script in the virtual enviroment.

 # Usage